englekk/handbook-docs/Features/Features.md

 ## Real-time Graphics Effects

-Real-time graphics effects takes advantage of Fuse’s powerful Graphics Mode to apply artistic GPU effects to UI elements in real-time.
+Real-time graphics effects takes advantage of Fuse’s powerful Graphics Mode to apply GPU effects to UI elements in real-time.
 This gives designers a new realm of new possibilities to shape visual expressions, animations and transitions.